 The various kinds of metals and minerals currently known in the world of Caelereth are listed below (in alphabetic order):

 A beautiful yet hardy metal with the soft glow of gold but the resistance of good steel.
 Fairly rare, used mostly for expensive blades or very high-quality chainmail.
-King Thar is said to have commissioned a cloth-of-aurium tunic for his queen which required the combined skills of the Boltgrumm Dwarves and their associate Brownie clan to produce.
+King Thar is said to have commissioned a cloth-of-aurium tunic for his queen (possibly the first recorded kevlar-vest in Santharian history!) which required the combined skills of the Boltgrumm Dwarves and their associate Brownie clan to produce.
 Found in similar situations as gold, mostly in quartz deposits, and easily confused with ‘pyrite’, or ‘fool’s gold’.